e-karahan/PHP-Education/README.md

 check condition between variables. figure out make condition between same value but different type of variables.

 #### 5. Logical Operators
+difference between comparison operators and logical operators is comparison not looking math or variable types. check between true and false or true or false or is it false